Falkor/wii-custom-config/README.md

 ### New Super Mario Bros

-You can download the complementary [`Newer Super Mario Bros`](http://newerteam.com/), a full unofficial sequel to New Super Mario Bros
+You can download the complementary [`Newer Super Mario Bros`](http://newerteam.com/), a full unofficial sequel to New Super Mario Bros.